ChestersGarage/cacti-aio/README.md

 > -v '/mnt/cache/appdata/cacti/apache-conf':'/etc/apache2':'rw' \\
 > -v '/mnt/cache/appdata/cacti/php-conf':'/etc/php7':'rw' \\

-These are all the various places we might need to keep or control the data and configurations outside of the container.

-> -e TZ="America/Los_Angeles" \\

 Time zone!
 Set your time zone or suffer the frustration of you graphs' data being in weird places.

+> -e TZ="America/Los_Angeles" \\

+The controlversial part!
+Feed in your passwords here.

 > -e MYSQL='\<mysql root password\>' \\
 > -e CACTI='\<cacti user db password\>' \\

-The controlversial part!
-Feed in your passwords here.
+It's a cacti container, so I figured we could call it that.

 > --name cacti \\

-It's a cacti container, so I figured we could call it that.

-> chestersgarage/cacti:latest

 I built this container on alpine:latest, so every time it starts, it will come on line with the latest version of everything used to build the application.
 I'll start versioning the containers in future updates (before I call it usable by people other than me).

+> chestersgarage/cacti:latest

-### Interacting
+## Interacting

-#### Accessing cacti
+### Accessing cacti

 1. Browse to ...